Introduction

 •

-apply the following AVISynth script to reduce it’s effect (with thanks to @jagabo at VideoHelp):
+apply the following AVISynth script to reduce it’s effect (with many thanks to @jagabo at VideoHelp):

 ConvertToYUY2(interlaced=true)